Home - Bookapy Book Preview

 “Oh, how can I forget?”
 Mizu commented.
 “She was really…..really…..well, let’s just say that I don’t need to say anything more than that.”

-They continued their walk as the long passageway was getting filtered out of students and the occasional parent who followed them.
+They continued their walk as the long passageway was getting filtered out of students and parents.
 A few teachers looked at the two men but quickly went on with their mundane tasks.
 Mizu wasn’t particularly too worried about Keiko as she seemed to be nonchalant with her actions.
-He could even note that while Chuang had a little more of an eye towards her, even he wasn’t that too worried about it too.
+He could even note that while Chuang had a little more of an eye towards her, he wasn’t too worried about it.
 A simple gesture of being with her was more than enough for her to carry on and not misbehave.

 “Yeah….I wouldn’t mind getting some breakfast at Flories stand today,” Chuang commented.
 “You paying this time?”

 “Hmmm….”
 Mizu remarked as he pulled out his small tablet from his pocket.
-He began to tap it to turn it on as the blue screen appeared.
+He tapped it on, causing a blue screen to appear.
 It showed him information that he was all too aware of before he put it back.
-“Actually…..I am a little low on the money.”
+“Actually…..I'm a little low on money.”

 “Don’t worry about it, bro,” Chuang said as he waved at him.
-“I will pay for it.”
+“I'll pay for it.”

 Mizu shrugged a little bit as they walked up to the classroom at the end of the hallway.
-Past them was an elevator and staircase that led to the floor above them.
+Past them was an elevator and staircase leading to the floor above them.
 Both of the men looked at the little girl.
-Chuang was the one that gave the nod to her, while Mizu crossed his arms overlooking her.
+Chuang nodded to her while Mizu crossed his arms, overlooking her.

-“Alright, you head in,” Chuang said as he gestured her to enter the door.
-“Almost late too.”
+“Alright, you head in,” Chuang said as he gestured for her to enter the door.
+“Almost late, too.”

 “Yeah…..”
 Mizu said as he smiled at her.
 “Please behave this time.
-Not that I don’t mind walking around the area and hanging out…..I wouldn’t want to have the wrath of your parents come barreling down on all of us.”
+Not that I don’t mind walking around the area and hanging out…..I wouldn’t want your parents' wrath barreling down on all of us.”

-“Don’t worry couses,” she said.
-She gave the peace sign to them as she stuck her tongue at them.
+“Don’t worry, couses,” she said.
+She gave them the peace sign and stuck her tongue at them.
 “I won’t cause problems this time.”

 With that, she turned and skipped into the entrance of her classroom.
-Chuang went and scratched the back of his head as he gave a questioning look at Keiko.
-Mizu was holding back a laugh as he shook his head a little bit.
+Chuang scratched the back of his head as he gave Keiko a questioning look.
+Mizu held back a laugh, shaking his head a little bit.

 “I um…..”
 Mizu remarked.
 “I was showing her some of the older Japanese anime from former Earth.
-You know some of the new retro stuff they have been showing here on Batrice?
-Yeah….some of it is running off on her.
+You know some of the new retro stuff they've been showing here on Batrice?
+Yeah….some of it's running off on her.
 I think she really enjoys it.”

 “Ah……” Chuang commented.
 “Eh….it’s ok.”
 He looked near the door to see a small console.
 He walked up to it as his curiosity started to take hold.